PlakarLabs/plakar/README.md

 THIS IS WORK IN PROGRESS, DO NOT USE IN PLACE OF YOUR REGULAR BACKUPS.

+IT IS NOT ALPHA, IT IS NOT EVEN PRE-ALPHA, IT IS PRE-BIGBANG.

 DO YOU PLAN TO USE IT ?
 - NO: GOOD, CONTINUE NOT USING IT.
 - YES: PLEASE, DO NOT USE IT.